joseluisq/gitnow/README.md

 # Branch `ghost_branch` was not found.
 No possible to switch.
 move ghost_branch

-# With -u flag the branch will be fetched from remote origin
+# With -u flag the branch will be fetched from remote origin.
 move -u feature/new_remote_branch

+# With -n flag stashed changes will not be applied.
+move -n feature/new_remote_branch

+# Possible to combine two option flags
+move -un feature/another_remote_branch
 ```

 ### feature